-Commonless Apparel is a New Jersey based clothing brand operated by best friends, Mackenzie King and Brittany McCormick.
+Commonless Apparel is a New Jersey based clothing brand operated by Mackenzie King.
 The brand represents the uncommon lifestyle and strongly supports a number of world causes, including the equal rights movement and the ongoing fight against poverty.
 We caught up with one of the heads of the brand, Mackenzie King, to get an in-depth look at Commonless Apparel.

 TM: How long has Commonless Apparel been active and what initially sparked the idea?

 Commonless Apparel has been up and running for about a year now.
 The idea came about just as quickly as it started.
 I have experience with design and production and felt that this company would be the perfect blend between creativity and business.

 With our meshing personalities and views, we knew it would be entirely within reach to produce gear that would appeal to the masses, regardless of background, age, race or ideals.
 Commonless is all about being a platform for sending positive messages to this generation.
 We are both completely uncommon people.